amckinney/backend-dev/docs/03-assignment.md

 Add a `/login` endpoint that can be used to generate a JWT token for a user that already exists in the `users` table.
-This endpoint should only work for users the provide a valid pair of a username and password.
+This endpoint should only work for users that provide a valid username, password pair.

+> Make sure that you return an appropriate error code and message when the user
+> provides an invalid password.
+See if you can write a test for this, too!

 ## Submitting